 Funds of funds are Collective Investment Schemes that invest in other CISs.
-Two common types are funds of Hedge Funds and private equity funds of funds.
-A fund of hedge funds invests in other Hedge Funds.
+Two common types are funds of hedge funds and private equity funds of funds.
+A fund of hedge funds invests in other hedge funds.
 A private equity fund of funds invests in other private equity funds.
-Fund of funds offer an opportunity for investors to invest in a fund of Hedge Funds or private equity funds (and thereby diversify their risk).
-The returns on a fund of funds will be lower than a series of direct Securities in the underlying funds because the manager of the fund of funds takes a fee in addition to the fee charged by the managers of the underlying funds.
-Securities in a fund of hedge funds are typically subject to transfer and redemption restrictions.
+Fund of funds offer an opportunity for investors to invest in a fund of hedge funds or private equity funds (and thereby diversify their risk).
+The returns on a fund of funds will be lower than a series of direct investments in the underlying funds because the manager of the fund of funds are typically subject to transfer and redemption restrictions.
 Transfers are usually subject to the approval by the fund and redemption may be permitted only after an initial lock-in period and long notification periods.
-Investment in private equity fund of funds is typically by way of commitment (i.e. whereby an investor agrees to commit to invest a certain amount in the fund and this amount is drawn down by the fund as and when it is needed to honour its commitments to the private equity funds in which it has invested).
+Investment in private equity funds of funds is typically by way of commitment (i.e. whereby an investor agrees to commit to invest a certain amount in the fund and this amount is drawn down by the fund as and when it is needed to honour its commitments to the private equity funds in which it has invested).
 Private equity funds of funds tend to be closed ended and to have a finite lifespan.
 During the life of the fund it is usually not possible for the fund to redeem its investment.
 Therefore, if the fund invests in a private equity fund of funds, it may be several years before the fund sees any sort of return on the investment.